Tonyfu09/2023-24_OSWE_Note/README.md

 ## SQLi
 SQL injection (SQLi) is a major web application vulnerability class prevalent in many web applications. <br>
 1. Error-Based SQL Injections
+- In-band SQL Injection technique that relies on error messages thrown by the database server to obtain information about the structure of the database.
+-
 2. Union-Based SQL Injections
+-
 3. Blind Boolean-based SQL Injections:
+-
+-

 - ### SQL injection Explain and sample testing <br>
 https://www.sqlinjection.net/detection/ <br>